OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-710.rst

 * Anpassbare E-Mail-Vorlagen: Geben Sie den Nutzern die Möglichkeit, die Einladungs-E-Mails zu personalisieren, aber stellen Sie sicher, dass der Text bestimmte Richtlinien erfüllt und nicht missbräuchlich verwendet werden kann.
 * Monitoring und Analyse: Überwachen Sie die Nutzung des Einladungssystems aktiv, um Anomalien oder Missbrauchsmuster frühzeitig zu erkennen.
 Analysieren Sie die Daten regelmäßig, um die Sicherheitsmaßnahmen entsprechend anzupassen.

+.. todo: EN
         To offer your registered customers the option of inviting friends and receiving bonus points in return, up to version 7.0 of the OXID eShop you could activate the Invitations function under :menuselection:`Master data --> Basic settings --> Settings --> Invitations`. --> Invitations` to activate the Invitations function.
         However, due to the risk of misuse by spam attacks, we have decided to remove this function.
         To use such a function safely and effectively, we recommend developing a special module for the OXID eShop.
 To prevent misuse, integrate the following security measures, for example:
         * Implementation of a captcha system: Before a registered customer can invite someone, they must solve a captcha.
 This prevents automated bots from using the invitation system.
         * Limitation the number of invitations: Set a maximum number of invitations that a customer can send within a certain period of time.
 This reduces the likelihood of abuse as it limits the number of possible spam invitations.
         * Confirmation by the invitee: Instead of directly awarding bonus points for simply sending an invitation, points could be credited only after the invitee accepts the invitation and fulfills certain criteria (e.g. places an order).
         * Verification of e-mail addresses: Implement email address validation and known spam domain checking to prevent invitations from being sent to randomly generated or known spam addresses.
         * User feedback and reporting: Allow your users to report abuse.
 This helps you to quickly identify and address potential weaknesses in the system.
         * Customizable email templates: Give users the ability to personalize the invitation emails, but make sure the text meets certain guidelines and cannot be misused.
         * Monitoring and analysis: Actively monitor the use of the invitation system to detect anomalies or abuse patterns at an early stage.
 Analyze the data regularly to adjust the security measures accordingly.

 Veraltete (deprecated) Konsolenklassen